Accurate modeling and mitigation of overlapping signals and glitches in gravitational-wave data: Conclusions

 \section{Conclusions}

 The various models that form the \BayesWave algorithm allow us to analyze GW data that include multiple components, specifically noise PSD, glitches, and a CBC signal.
 We present multiple tests with injected signals that overlap with real LIGO glitches and show that we can reliably separate signals and glitches, estimate the CBC parameters, and provide estimates for the glitch to be subtracted from the data.
+Runtime estimates for the various analyses are presented in App.~\ref{appendix:analysis}.

 Our analysis is able to identify all glitches analyzed.
 It is particularly reliable for short-duration glitches such as blips, tomtes, and low-frequency blips which could be tackled in an automated way with default analysis settings.
 These are also the glitch types that cause the largest biases for CBC parameters when left unaccounted for.
 Long-duration glitches such as fast and slow scattering glitches are more challenging and in some cases need specialized settings.
 Crucially, the necessary settings (such as maximum wavelet quality factor or analysis segment length) differ even between glitches of the same family, suggesting that automation is not yet feasible.
-This effect is particularly prominent for fast scattering glitches that create long periods of non-stationarity that challenge PSD estimation, especially at low frequencies (below 40Hz).
+This effect is particularly prominent for fast-scattering glitches that create long periods of nonstationarity that challenge PSD estimation, especially at low frequencies (below $40$ Hz).
 Luckily, these glitches incur smaller biases in CBC parameter, most likely for the same reason they are difficult to model: they have a large time-frequency footprint that does not resemble a CBC chirp.